-- DO NOT TAKE Vitamin E, fish oil, NSAIDs, or other aspirin-like anti-inflammatory medicines for at least 14 days prior to hospitalization.
-You may continue to take Tylenol if needed. - There are many natural herbs, bioceuticals and even vitamins including Vitamin K that also can increase bleeding and affect bioavailability and the metabolism of other drugs and should be stopped 14 days pre-operatively.
+- DO NOT TAKE Vitamin E, fish oil, NSAIDs, or other aspirin-like anti-inflammatory medicines 7-10 days prior to hospitalization.
+You may continue to take Tylenol if needed. - There are many natural herbs, bioceuticals and even vitamins including Vitamin K that also can increase bleeding and affect bioavailability and the metabolism of other drugs and should be stopped 7-10 days pre-operatively.

-DO NOT EAT AFTER MIDNIGHT THE DAY PRIOR TO YOUR SURGERY.
-YOU MAY BE GIVEN INSTRUCTIONS TO DRINK CLEAR LIQUIDS WHEN YOU FIRST ARISE THAT MORNING.
+DO NOT EAT OR DRINK AFTER MIDNIGHT THE DAY PRIOR TO YOUR SURGERY.